lettucemode/aoe2cg/README.md

   }
 }
 ```

 plus whatever other environment settings you desire, then fetch them during runtime with `Environment.GetEnvironmentVariable()`.

 ### Frontend

-- Create a panel extension in your [Extensions Developer Console](https://dev.twitch.tv/console/extensions).
-- Install the Twitch Extensions Developer Rig from their [developer documentation](https://dev.twitch.tv/docs/extensions/rig).
-- Run `frontend/package-frontend.sh` to fetch the dependencies (requires a [bash shell](https://git-scm.com/) and [7zip](https://www.7-zip.org/), or just download them manually).
+- Follow the instructions in the [Twitch Developer Documentation](https://dev.twitch.tv/docs/extensions) to create an extension and install the Developer Rig.
-- Connect the rig to your new extension and configure it to run the views in `/frontend`.
-Refer to the developer documentation for more details on the rig, how extensions work, and how to run the extension on your channel.
+- Connect the rig to the new extension and configure it to run the views in `/frontend`.
+If it's set up correctly, the `twitch.onAuthorized()` callback will be invoked for each view you're running.

 ## Deployments

-To deploy the backend to your Azure Functions App:
+To deploy the backend to the Azure Functions App:

 ```
 cd backend
-func azure functionapp publish <your app name here>
+func azure functionapp publish <app name here>
 ```

 There's also a [GitHub Actions workflow](/.github/workflows/publish-backend.yml) that does the build & publish to Azure.

-To deploy the frontend to Twitch, run the `package-frontend.sh` script, then upload `frontend.zip` to the Files tab of your extension developer console page.
+To deploy the frontend to Twitch, run the `package-frontend.sh` script, then upload `frontend.zip` to the Files tab of the extension developer console page.

+## Thanks

+Many thanks to the [TwitchDev Discord](https://discord.com/invite/G8UQqNy) for answering all my questions, especially BarryCarlyon#1698, Breci#1906, Dist#5867, WLG3R#4917, and Marenthyu#4211.

+Thanks to [T90Official and his community](https://discord.gg/t90official) for being cool enough to inspire me to make this.

 ## License